f4exb/sdrangel/Readme.md

   - Many other little things...

 <h1>To Do</h1>
+  - Specialize plugins into channel and sample source plugins since both have almost complete different requirements and only little in common
   - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON).
   - Allow arbitrary sample rate for channelizers and demodulators (not multiple of 48 kHz).
 Prerequisite for polyphase channelizer
   - Implement polyphase channelizer